Adam Cassar

 What is Credential Stuffing?

 Credential stuffing occurs when attackers use login details obtained from a data breach to access accounts on other sites.
-To achieve this, criminals test out millions of credentials on a target website to identify working combinations.
+Criminals test millions of credentials against a target website to identify working combinations.
 This attack affects users who reuse passwords across multiple services [1].

 The Scale of the Problem

-Tens of thousands (that we know of) Australian online accounts were accessed since late November 2023.
-This number grows each day [2].
+Tens of thousands of Australian online accounts are reported to have been accessed since late November 2023 [2].
 The attacks affected major retailers and service providers, including:

 • The Iconic